-Ixelles is an arty and trendy neighbourhood with a good selection of shops, restaurants, bars, and attractions.
-Lakes, parks, and forests are within easy reach and the area is well connected by public transport.
-It’s our winner when it comes to the best neighbourhood for families in Brussels.
+Ixelles is a trendy neighborhood with a good selection of shops, restaurants, bars, and attractions.
+Lakes, parks, and forests are within easy reach, and public transport makes the area well-connected.

 - Feed the ducks at the lakes of Étangs d’Ixelles.

-- Stroll through the Wednesday farmers’ market at Chatelain Square.
+- Stroll through the farmers’ market at Chatelain Square on Wednesdays.

 - See the house where Audrey Hepburn was born.

-- Feel a sense of serenity at the glorious building and gardens of Abbaye de la Cambre.
+- Feel a sense of serenity at the glorious buildings and gardens of Abbaye de la Cambre.